carouser/Dishonored-Mission-Stats/README.md

 GetAll DishonoredPlayerPawn m_MissionStatValues
 ```

-The stats are printed in the same order as you see them on the "mission complete" screen, except the Overall Chaos (Current Total).
+The stats are printed in the same order as you see them on the "mission complete" screen, except the "Overall Chaos (Current Total)" and "Didn't Kill Anyone".

 Here is an example: